Every 730 days, AIGA Cleveland hosts a biennial competition which inevitably discovers and celebrates the best of the best in design.

 Each competition year, a select group of design professionals are invited to Cleveland, to evaluate Design 730 Competition entries and are tasked with choosing pieces that are both aesthetically pleasing and effective at solving challenges.
 The Design 730 Competition panel of judges includes some of our industry’s top creative professionals.

-Join AIGA Cleveland for the Design 730 Competition Awards Reception where top honors will be announced, awarded and celebrated!
-The final selections will be on display.
-Stop by to see the work, enjoy hors d’oeuvres and cocktails and celebrate great design!
-The exhibition is free and open to everyone.
+Join AIGA Cleveland for the Design 730 Competition Awards Virtual Reception where top honors will be announced, awarded and celebrated!
+The online event will be free and open to everyone.